 The sound of Grammy and Emmy nominated trumpeter, arranger Greg Adams is one of the world’s best-known musical signatures.
 As a founding member of Tower of Power, legendary for his arrangements that made the TOP horn section a sought out entity all its own.
 With countless collaborations in the studio and live on stage, Adams has made his mark on a broad stretch of today’s musical landscape that includes jazz, pop, rock, R&B, soul, and funk.

-It has been nearly a quarter century since the genre chameleon trumpeter and arranger became a leader in his own right with his ground breaking 1995 debut Hidden Agenda.
+It has been nearly a quarter century since the genre chameleon trumpeter and arranger became a leader in his own right with his ground breaking 1995 debut Hidden Agenda went. all the way to #1 on Billboard and stayed there for 5 weeks.
+He hasn’t looked back since.
 With Greg Adams’ approach that music is a language… the CONVERSATION continues.
-You will sense a direct connection with the live feel of the music, the open breath of each note and the collaboration of each player.
+You will sense a direct connection with the live feel of the music, the open breath of each note and the collaboration of each player

 Adams felt he had something special happening even before the band went into the studio.
 “I was writing less notes with my writing partner Nick Milo and with the direction that the songs were taking us, we knew we had a different approach for writing for a ten-piece band”.